 The robotic revolt seen in films like Terminator moves quickly towards reality (which then does not occur much better, but the premises may be all there.)

 And they are just two of the latest creations in this fascinating and slightly scary field!
-Here are others with rather eloquent intelligence and appearance.
+Here are others with intelligence and rather eloquent appearance.

 The Bot Dog who can open the doors